neosmart/prettysize-rs/README.md

 * a `Size.format()` method that gives you more control over how sizes are converted to a textual representation, letting you to specify the base of the human-readable units and their style (smart, abbreviated, or full; plus their lowercase variants).
-* mathematical and logical operations on strongly-typed `Size` values
+* mathematical and logical operations on strongly-typed `Size` values,
+* full support for expressing negative sizes (e.g. the difference between two sizes, or the amount of space reclaimed on a disk)

 This crate can also be used in `no_std` mode (by compiling with default features disabled).
 This disables string conversion/formatting but keeps all the strongly-typed size conversion and mathematical/logical operations available.

+This crate is free of any dependencies.

 ## Usage